Rhaetian Railway G 4/5: History

 As the superheated configuration for the class was now proven, all subsequently ordered G 4/5s were equipped with superheaters.
 To 1915, a total of 21 further locomotives, in five separate orders, were so obtained.
 The last locomotive, no 129, also received a preheater.
 With a total of 29 examples, the G 4/5 also eventually became the largest single class of locomotives on the Rhaetian Railway to this day.

 In the meantime, coal shortages during World War I had called into question the further use of steam locomotives.
 The Rhaetian Railway had therefore decided to electrify all of its lines on the model of the Engadine Railway, opened in 1913.
 The electrification project was able to be completed in 1922.
 In 1920, the now surplus locomotives nos.
-109, 110 and 111 were sold to the Ferrocarril de la Robla in Spain, and in 1949 those locomotives were followed by nos 102 and 104 to 106.
+109, 110 and 111 were sold to the La Robla railway in Spain, and in 1949 those locomotives were followed by nos 102 and 104 to 106.
 In Spain, the G 4/5s remained in service until about 1970.
 Meanwhile, in 1924, locomotives 101 and 103 went to Brazil.

 Locomotives 112 to 129 went in 1926 and 1927 to the Royal State Railways of Siam (now Thailand), where a few examples were in use up to the 1960s.
 Locomotive 118 has since been preserved in Chiang Mai as a monument, and locomotive 123 has been kept for display in a railway museum.

 Only locomotives 107 and 108 remained at the Rhaetian Railway as non-catenary dependent reserves for snow removal, building work and goods trains.
 Since the 1960s, they have also worked increasingly on special trains for railway enthusiasts.
 Locomotive 107 is presently stationed in Landquart, while no 108 is based in Samedan.
 On the occasion of the Graubünden Steam Festival 2006 and the simultaneous 100th anniversary of the Albula Railway, both locomotives were given names.
 Since then, no 107 has carried the name Albula, and no 108 the name Engiadina.